mankaache/Simple-react-blog/README.md

-# Getting Started with Create React App
+# Getting Started Blog Post React App

-This is My first react app which is a project thats about viewing blog post and the user can add new blog post.
+This is My first react app which is a project thats about viewing blog post.
+So basically the user can click on blog past to view more details about the blog.
+The user can add or delete blog posts too.

 This project uses react hooks `useEffect` and `useState` In this project  local json server was setup for a local API.